Sebastien Stella

 Sebastien Stella (also known as Seb) (born October 12, 1971) is a French choreographer and director.
 He is best known for creating aerial performance routines for singer Pink and devising the circus choreography for the 2010 American romantic drama film Water for Elephants.

 In 2011, Stella was ranked number three out of 50 most prominent French people in the United States by America’s largest French-language magazine France-Amerique.

 Early life

-Stella was born on October 12, 1972 in Bourg en Bresse, France.
+Stella was born on October 12, 1972, in Bourg en Bresse, France.
 He attended circus school and learned acrobatic movements.
 He graduated from the Club Med National Circus School in 1993.
 In 1997, Stella studied acting technique and improvisation at Studio Pygmalion in Paris.
 In 2008, he graduated from the Stella Adler Academy of Acting in Los Angeles.
 In 2011, he studied improvisation with the Upright Citizens Brigade Theatre in Los Angeles.
-From 1998-2000, he trained and performed with the Yamakasi, French founders of parkour, the "free-running" urban art.
+From 1998 to 2000, he trained and performed with the Yamakasi, French founders of parkour, the "free-running" urban art.
 In 2010 he earned a black belt in traditional taekwondo (ITF).
 He has also learned Krav Maga, KAPAP, and muay Thai.